 Lucerne trees flower prolifically from mid-winter to early spring, from July to November in South Africa.
 These trees carry very abundant, fragrant white flowers which attract bees, bumblebees and birds to the flowers — bee-keepers & honey farmers — take note!
 The flowers develop into seed pods, each containing about 6 – 8 seeds.
 Once brown and dry, the pods split open and the seeds fall out.

-To harvest lucerne tree seeds, we hand-prune the branches with their seed pods while they are still unopened and keep them in a store-room until the pods pop open.
-We hand-pick our seeds from their pods and never use the more commercial means of vacuuming seeds off the ground.
+To harvest lucerne tree seeds, we prune the branches with their ripe seed pods while they are still unopened and store them until the pods pop open.
+We then hand-thresh and sift our seeds from their pods.
+Read about harvesting your own seeds here.

 - We sell our excellent organic quality seeds in packs of 100’s or 1000’s in a sealed Ziplock bag, shipped undeclared as ordinary mail.

-- Seeds are posted as registered mail and we email you the tracking number.
+- Seeds are couriered or posted with registered mail and we email you the waybill or tracking number.

-- To order online – click to our Prices and Orders page.
+- To order online – pop over to our Orders page.

 - Nick the edge of each seed with a nail clipper or sharp blade.
-Only cut off the seed coat and do not cut into the seed itself.
-Do not cut the white germ edge.
+Only cut off the top edge of the seed coat and do not cut deep into the seed itself.
+Do not cut the bottom white germ edge.
 You can view how to nick the seed in a short YouTube video.

-- Soak nicked seeds in a bowl filled with hot tap water.
+- Soak nicked seeds in a bowl filled with very hot tap water overnight.

-- Plant out the swollen seeds the next day.
+- Plant out the soaked seeds the same day.

 - Use a stick & make rows roughly 5mm (0.5cm) deep and place the seeds in these rows & cover lightly with sand.

-- Water lightly regularly & do not to let the soil dry out.
+- Water lightly regularly & do not let the soil dry out.

 - The seeds usually germinate within 15 days.

 - Wait at least 40 days until 70%-80% of the seeds germinate for maximum germination before potting out seedlings into individual 1-litre potting bags.

-Keep watering the remaining germination trays even if the seeds did not germinate for several weeks as the slower seeds may still germinate!
+- Keep watering the remaining germination trays even if the seeds did not germinate as slower seeds may still germinate!

 - seed trays or